Genzō Kitazumi: South-East Asia assignment

 In July 1942, Genzo Kitazumi embarked on an assignment that took him around South East Asia.
 The aim was to capture in color the scenes from the occupied territories as well as Thailand.
 With his connections in the Army and Naval Ministries, Toshimo Mitsumura, his employer, ensured that the assignment had the backing of the authorities.
 For the purpose of the assignment, the team members were designated as employees of Tokyo Nichi Nichi Shinbun attached to the military (gun-zoku).
 During this assignment he visited French Indochina, Thailand, Malaya, Dutch East Indies and the Philippines.

 After returning to Japan in late December 1942, 150 photographs from the assignment were printed in B2 and B4 sizes and exhibited one frame at a time in the shop windows of Tokyo's Ginza district in early 1943.
 The exhibition subsequently toured the country and was also shown in Karafuto (Sakhalin), Korea, Taiwan and Manchuria.

-In view of the fact that the assignment was authorised by and had the backing of the authorities, the photographs from South East Asia are notable for the lack of subject matter with obvious propaganda value.
+As the assignment was authorised by and had the backing of the authorities, the photographs from South East Asia are notable for the lack of subject matter with obvious propaganda value.
 Instead, the focus is on the people and culture of the places that he visited.
 This is in contrast to the works of other photographers working for the military establishment, such as that of Ihei Kimura in Front magazine.